 “The hollow-tipped rounds were designed to pancake on impact and triple in size.
 A pink mist exploded from the back of Sharif’s head.
 A good portion of the man’s brains was now in the bushes behind the bench.”

 First of all, my most minor complaint.
 Those bullets would be called “hollow point”, not “hollow-tipped”.
 Minor quibble, I know, but still, Rapp is supposed to be extremely knowledgeable about firearms.
 For anyone who knows much about handguns that’s going to cause a minor cringe, like saying “he cocked the pistol’s slide” rather than saying “he racked the pistol’s slide”.
-OK, perhaps I’ll let this one go.
+OK, perhaps I’ll chill out and let this one go.

 “The hollow-tipped rounds were designed to pancake on impact and triple in size.”